BMW i5 review - refined and good to drive

 Reliability & safety

 The BMW i5 and latest 5 Series have not yet been out long enough to get a good idea of how they perform in terms of customer satisfaction and reliability.
-BMW as a brand, however, came in 21st place out of 32 manufacturers in the 2023 Driver Power customer satisfaction survey.
-While this isn’t a great placing overall, it is ahead of its rival brands Mercedes (25th) and Audi (30th).
+BMW as a brand, however, came in 14th place out of 32 manufacturers in the 2024 Driver Power customer satisfaction survey, which is a big improvement on its 21st-place finish the year before.
+That’s ahead of its rival brands Mercedes (25th) and Audi (27th).

-BMW owners like the powertrains and driving feel of their cars compared with most other manufacturers, and while a middling 22% of BMW owners reported an issue with their car in the first year of ownership, that’s less than rivals – 23% of Audi owners, 28% of Mercedes owners and a shocking 69% of Tesla owners reported an issue with their cars in the first year.
+BMW owners like the powertrains and driving feel of their cars compared with most other manufacturers, and while around 21% of BMW owners reported an issue with their car in the first year of ownership, 26% of Mercedes owners reported at issue and a shocking 38% of Tesla owners reported an issue with their cars in the first year.
 While these BMW statistics aren’t unique to just the electric models, we’re yet to hear of any major horror stories.

 Safety

-The BMW i5 is so new that it’s yet to be tested by Euro NCAP, but it’s worth noting that all other electric BMW ‘i’ cars have so far scored a full five-star rating, and that’s thanks in part to the brand’s generous amount of safety kit as standard.
-The BMW i5 is no exception, and gets autonomous emergency braking, lane-keep assist, blind-spot monitoring, and a reversing camera as standard, and the ‘Professional’ pack adds a 360-degree camera and semi-autonomous driving tech.
+The BMW i5 gets a generous amount of safety kit as standard including autonomous emergency braking, lane-keep assist, blind-spot monitoring, and a reversing camera, and the ‘Professional’ pack adds a 360-degree camera and semi-autonomous driving tech.

 Which Is Best?